 The Whiskey Flats Project is located in Mineral County, Nevada, approximately 20km south of Hawthorne, Nevada.
-The Company has a 100% interest in 123 claims (9.4km2) at Whiskey Flats.
+The Company has a 100% interest in 99 claims (8.0km2) at Whiskey Flats.

-The Whiskey Flat property is largely covered by syn- to post-mineral volcanic units and post-mineral alluvium and has seen no historic exploration activity.
+The Whiskey Flat property is largely covered by syn- and post-mineral alluvium and has seen no historic exploration activity.
 Projections of favorable lithology, structure and alteration at regional, district and property scales suggest that potentially important gold-silver mineralization may be located within economic depths beneath the cover.
 In 2008, NGE completed a preliminary hydrogeochemistry sampling program across the property and the results show anomalous concentrations of gold and other trace elements, which NGE considers to be a good indication of potential covered gold mineralization.
 In 2009, NGE completed a detailed, district-scale air magnetic geophysical survey, and in 2011, NGE completed a detailed gravity survey as well.